There is a lot of marketing froth and bubble associated with "Shampoo bars" otherwise called soap.

 The exception is castor oil which is the only realistic source of Ricinoleic acid, but its properties can be found in other fatty acids.

-Saturated oils, like Coconut Oil and Palm Oil, are solid at room temperature and contain Lauric Acid, Myristic Acid, Palmitic Acid and Stearic Acid.
+like Coconut Oil and Palm Oil, are solid at room temperature and contain Lauric Acid, Myristic Acid, Palmitic Acid and Stearic Acid.
 They make a harder and higher-lather cleansing soap bar.

-Unsaturated oils, like Olive Oil and Sunflower Oil, are liquid at room temperature and contain mainly Oleic and Linoleic Acid which contribute to a softer finished product.
+like Olive Oil and Sunflower Oil, are liquid at room temperature and contain mainly Oleic and Linoleic Acid which contribute to a softer finished product.

-Saponification is the reaction from mixing these oils with an alkaline base - Sodium Hydroxide (NaOH) for bars or Potassium Hydroxide (KOH) for liquid soaps.
+The reaction from mixing these oils with an alkaline base - Sodium Hydroxide (NaOH) for bars or Potassium Hydroxide (KOH) for liquid soaps.